SagarXCode/SagarXCode/README.md

 ###

 <p align="left">I'm a Computer Science student passionate about building mobile applications that combine functionality with user-friendly design.
-My tech journey is fueled by curiosity and a constant drive to create apps that truly make a difference.<br><br>💡 Strong foundation in Java & Flutter<br>📱 Passionate about cross-platform mobile development<br>🔍 Exploring backend development & problem-solving with Java</br>🌍 Active in workshops, hackathons, and developer communities to keep up with the latest in app development</p>
+My tech journey is fueled by curiosity and a constant drive to create apps that truly make a difference.<br><br>💡 Strong foundation in Java<br>📱 Passionate about mobile app development<br>🔍 Exploring backend development & problem-solving with Java</br>🌍 Active in workshops, hackathons, and developer communities to keep up with the latest in app development</p>

 ##